yomojo/yomojo.github.io-web/_products/fab02.markdown

 quote: Not greasy or sticky and the aroma is not big and overpowering but a soothing lingering aroma and a little product goes a long way
 quoteperson: VeganOlive1 on Twitter
-packsize: 5g/30g Jar - With Sea Buckthorn & Frankincense
+packsize: 5ml/30ml/90ml Jar - With Sea Buckthorn & Frankincense
 offer: A 10% discount has been applied to the retail price.
+message: Now available in 90ml size.
 layout: productdetails
 ---